-The 2025 MCEC GTS – Austin Distinguished Lecture series offers a comprehensive lineup of sessions designed to empower educators, families, and community members in supporting the academic and personal growth of military-connected students.
-Two sessions offered in the morning, two sessions in the afternoon.
-Practical advice, real-world examples, and a platform for sharing experiences, GTS Austin brings these distinguished lectures to you:
+The 2025 MCEC GTS – Austin Distinguished Lecture series offered a comprehensive lineup of sessions designed to empower educators, families, and community members in supporting the academic and personal growth of military-connected students.
+These distinguished lectures brought [ractical advice, real-world examples, and a platform for sharing experiences.

 Compact 201: Engage, Learn, Apply